 Today I would like to share a little project with you that I actually tackled quite a while ago, but just never got around to posting here on the blog.
 But, having lived with it for some time also means that I can assure you that it definitely works because it has stayed the same as the day it was completed.
 My most favorite part: it came in at right around $5!
 That’s right, five bucks!

-When our house was built nearly 50 years ago, the architect made sure to create a roomy spaces for living and sleeping, but somehow managed to run out of room in the kitchen.
-Maybe back then, at the height of the space race and moon landings they anticipated we would all soon be taking in nourishments in pill form.
-That is really the only explanation that makes sense when it comes to the tiny galley style kitchen in our 3,000 square foot house.
+When our house was built nearly 50 years ago, the architect made sure to create roomy spaces for living and sleeping, but somehow managed to run out of room in the kitchen.
+Maybe back then, at the height of the space race and moon landings they anticipated, we would all soon be taking in nourishments in pill form.
+That is really the only explanation that makes sense when it comes to the tiny galley-style kitchen in our 3,000 square foot house.

 Something like this?

 See the feeble attempt at organization with that little plastic bin?
 Not that it helped in any way… Well, after living with this mini-disaster for much longer than I care to admit, it was time to tackle it once and for all.
 But as I told you, this organizational horror story has a happy ending.
 And yours can too!
 Not that you have a drawer like this in your kitchen or anything.

 This post contains affiliate links.
 You can read all the boring legal stuff here.

 Kitchen drawer organization can be a challenge because many of the items are usually irregularly sized.
 Drawers are also fairly deep and anything stored within them tends to shift slightly every time the drawer is opened and closed.
 And if you are dealing with a small kitchen where storage is at a premium, you need to take advantage of all of the real estate you have.